isma91/My_Mini_Tweet/readme.md

 sudo service apache2 reload
 ```

-If you are want to test the project, go to your /etc/hosts file and :
+If you are want to test the project, go to your /etc/hosts file and add this  :
 ```127.0.0.1	www.my_mini_tweet.prod```

 After that you can go to your favorite web navigator and write :